September 19, 2023

 This is a No Smoking Day – absolutely no tobacco products allowed all day!

 Check-in of children, volunteers and media on the flight at Edmonton International Airport.
-All children will receive a DTF clothing package, consisting of a jersey, jacket, shorts, hat, & shoes
+All children will receive a DTFE clothing package, consisting of a jersey, jacket, shorts, hat, & shoes

 Flight departure – Once all of the children, volunteers, media & special guests are on board and seated, the plane departs.